xot/ElectraOne/DOCUMENTATION.md

 - Wavetable Sync rate: ```8```..```1/64```.
 - Analog Noise Balance: ```F2```..```50/50```..```F1```.

+*Note: for plugins and VSTs, if you automatically populate device parameters, the range shown in Live are 0.000 ..
+1.000.
+However, the string representations of those two values are 0 and 1, i.e like integers.
+The remote script recognises this special case by also looking at `p.is_quantized` to consider these parameters as untyped floats.*

 ## Tracks

 ```self.song().visible_tracks``` returns the list (actually a ```Base.Vector``` ) of currently visible audio and midi tracks.
 This does include any tracks that are part of a expanded group track, but *does not include* any visible 'subtracks' created for chains in an instrument or drum rack.
 Therefore there is no straightforward way to list or get access to such subtracks.
 For this ```track_is_showing_chains``` needs to be checked and the shown chains for the first rack device on the track need to be found.